 Books & Co.

 Books & Co. is a quaint bookstore just a short walk from Sai Ying Pun’s MTR station.
 There is no shortage of choice here, with countless shelves of used books flowing over onto tables, the floor and even creeping up against the cashier!
 It has an especially fantastic selection of fiction, including mystery, fantasy and romance.
 Books & Co. also offers food and drinks, so once you’ve chosen your book, you can sit down with a cuppa and relax.

 As one of the oldest bookstores in Hong Kong (established way back in 1985!), Bookazine is a go-to when you’re on the hunt for a new read.
-There are nine locations across the city, each offering a unique browsing experience.
+There are 10 locations across the city, each offering a unique browsing experience.
 The stores stock a wide range of titles, in addition to a myriad of gifts (many of which are eco-friendly!).
-If you’re on the hunt for best sellers or last-minute birthday cards, its Lyndhurst Terrace location holds a treasure trove of trinkets.
+If you’re on the hunt for best sellers or last-minute birthday cards, this is the place to go.

 With an impressive 14 locations across the city, we’re sure you’re no stranger to this local bookstore chain.
 On top of stocking all types of books, some branches also host book fairs and other cultural events.
 It’s also a great place to pick up stationery!
-If you’re looking to enjoy your book with a cup of tea, head to either the Wan Chai or Yuen Long locations which both have a small cafe attached to the store.
+If you’re looking to enjoy your book with a cup of tea, head to either the Wan Chai or Yuen Long locations, which both have a small cafe where you can sit and enjoy your book.

 Read more: 10 Books To Read By The Pool This Summer